-3.7.
+3.8.
 Projection operators

-We can think of sentences in InqA as inhabiting a two-dimensional space, as depicted in figure 3.7 (see also Mascarenhas, 2009, Ciardelli, 2009).
+It is natural to think of sentences in InqB as inhabiting a two-dimensional space, as depicted in figure 3.8 (see also Mascarenhas, 2009, Ciardelli, 2009).
 One of the axes is inhabited by questions, which are always non-informative; the other axis is inhabited by assertions, which are always non-inquisitive; the 'zero-point' of the space is inhabited by tautologies, which are neither informative nor inquisitive; and the rest of the space is inhabited by hybrids, which are both informative and inquisitive.

 Given this picture, it is natural to think of projection operators that map any sentence onto the axes of the space.
-In particular, we may consider a non-inquisitive projection operator! that maps any sentence $\varphi$ to an assertion! $\varphi$ that is non-inquisitive but otherwise as similar as possible to $\varphi$ , and a non-informative projection operator? that maps every $\varphi$ to a question $?\varphi$ that is non-informative but otherwise as similar as possible to $\varphi$ .
+In particular, we may consider a non-inquisitive projection operator! that maps any sentence $\varphi$ to an assertion! $\varphi$ that is non-inquisitive but otherwise as similar as possible to $\varphi$ , and a non-informative projection operator? that maps